Des Moines University's 117th

 The mortarboard is to be worn flat on the head with the pointed cap pulled onto the forehead.
 It should be parallel to the ground so that the tassel can fall straight down the side of the wearer’s face

 Hooding of doctoral candidates is a cherished academic tradition at DMU.
 During this ceremonial ritual, the doctoral hood is placed over the shoulders of the graduates to signify the professional status attained by terminal degree holders.
 DMU’s ceremonial protocol provides for the on-stage hooding of all doctoral candidates.
-As a graduate-level health profession University, DMU recognizes the doctoral degree as the highest degree available in the medical, health care, administration and public health fields.
 Candidates for the master’s degree wear their hoods throughout the ceremony.
 Based on academic protocol, a graduate wears only one hood representing the highest degree earned or the hood representing the primary academic program.
-Review the hooding policy here.

 The Academic Code is very clear on the subject of adornments.
 Other than the velvet trimmings and faculty colors, the code states, “Nothing else should be worn on the academic gown.”
 To maintain standards for a professional ceremony and to respect Commencement as a celebration for academic achievement, DMU does not allow any adornments, with the exception of honor cords, to be worn with the gown.
 Marshals will be instructed to remove and replace mortarboards with decorations, and to have graduates or faculty remove items of personalization, including jewelry, corsages, or other means of individualization.